-(January 2003)
+(carraary 2000)

-This plan was requested by one of our lenders, when we reached a point of asking to borrow over one million pounds from them and we were also asking to borrow in the name of our new limited company, which we had just incorporated.
+asking to borrow over one millio ne of our lenders, when we reached a point of n pounds from them and we were also asking to mited company, which we had just incorporated.

-As submitted to our mortgage lender
+As submit ted to our mortgage lender

 Business Plan

 1. Who We Are:

 Name of business: Bryant Property Lettings Ltd

 Business address:

 Postcode:

 Telephone no:

 Telephone no:

 Date business commenced: 10/01/2003 (incorporation date)

 Legal status: Limited Company

 Principal activities:

-To buy to let three properties initially with 85 percent mortgages from [the lender].
-Deposits will be drawn from equity in currently owned properties.
-The three properties to be purchased will be let at rents of $\pounds 650 - \pounds 700$ per calendar month and we will manage them ourselves, as we do our present properties.
+lender].
+Deposits will be dr The three properties to be p es initially with 85 percent mortgages from [the rawn from equity in currently owned properties. urchased will be let at rents of £650 - £700 per manage them ourselves, as we do our present